COVID-19 pandemic in New York City: Government response

-On March 2, de Blasio tweeted that people should ignore the virus and "go on with your lives + get out on the town despite Coronavirus."
+On March 2, 2020, de Blasio tweeted that people should ignore the virus and "go on with your lives + get out on the town despite Coronavirus."
 At a press conference the next day, New York City Commissioner of Health Oxiris Barbot said, "We are encouraging New Yorkers to go about their everyday lives."
 On March 4, she said, "There's no indication that being in a car, being in the subways with someone who's potentially sick is a risk factor."
 New York City Council members Robert Holden and Eric Ulrich wrote to Mayor de Blasio asking him to relieve Barbot of her position.
 (She ultimately resigned on August 4.)

-On March 7, Cuomo declared a state of emergency in New York State after 89 cases had been confirmed in the state, 70 of them in Westchester County, 12 in New York City, and 7 elsewhere.
+On March 7, 2020, Governor Cuomo declared a state of emergency in New York State after 89 cases had been confirmed in the state, 70 of them in Westchester County, 12 in New York City, and 7 elsewhere.

-On April 20, de Blasio announced that major events had been cancelled through June, including the Pride March and the Puerto Rican Day Parade.
+On April 20, 2020, de Blasio announced that major events had been cancelled through June, including the Pride March and the Puerto Rican Day Parade.

-On August 5, de Blasio announced that COVID-19 checkpoints would be set up at major crossings and tunnels to help enforcement of a mandatory 14-day quarantine for travelers from areas of a high transmission rate per Cuomo's order, in coordination with the New York's Sheriff department.
+On August 5, 2020, de Blasio announced that COVID-19 checkpoints would be set up at major crossings and tunnels to help enforcement of a mandatory 14-day quarantine for travelers from areas of a high transmission rate per Cuomo's order, in coordination with the New York's Sheriff department.
 Failure to comply with this order would result in fines ranging from $2,000 to $10,000 with de Blasio adding, "We're not going to let our hard work slip away and will continue to do everything we can to keep New Yorkers safe and healthy."

+In preparation for the 2025–2026 respiratory virus season, the New York City Health Department transitioned to an integrated guidance model, recommending the updated 2025–2026 COVID-19 vaccine for all residents aged 6 months and older alongside seasonal influenza and RSV immunizations.

+On October 3, 2025, Governor Kathy Hochul extended an Executive Order allowing New Yorkers to receive the updated 2025–26 COVID-19 vaccine without a prescription from a physician.
+This measure was designed to maintain low-barrier access to immunizations following federal changes to vaccine procurement.

+In September 2025, New York City joined the newly formed "Northeast Public Health Collaborative," a partnership between several regional states and the city to coordinate public health data, strengthen vaccine supply chains, and streamline communication for respiratory virus monitoring.